 I will be trying this service again after I hit my goal weight and need to refresh my wardrobe a bit.
-I really will love this for jeans because I hate trying on jeans but at home is better and having someone else find the right fit is great.
+I really will love this for jeans because I hate trying on jeans but at home, it is better and having someone else find the right fit is great.

 I highly recommend trying Wantable out for yourself to see if it’s a good fit for you.
 The cost is minimal if you don’t like anything so it’s not a big gamble.